Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Experiments

+We can compute verbatim share for every extracted sequence and plot the distribution, as in Figure~\ref{fig:violin:main}.
+We indicate the median to summarize the verbatim share of the typical extracted sequence.
+For instance, for \textsc{Llama 2 7B} on \emph{The Great Gatsby} (Figure~\ref{fig:violin:gatsby:main}), the median verbatim share is $27.53\%$: the median sequence resembles the example in Figure~\ref{fig:verbatim-share-ex}, with respect to the decomposition of verbatim and near-verbatim mass.

-In contrast, for \textsc{Llama 2} on \emph{The Great Gatsby}, the verbatim share is substantially higher across all models and \emph{decreases} substantially with model size.
-Larger \textsc{Llama 2} models spread more of their extraction mass across near-verbatim variants of memorized \emph{The Great Gatsby} text.
-This appears to be driven by changes in the composition of the extractable set.
-The set grows dramatically with model size (for \emph{Gatsby}, $240 \to 535 \to 4{,}324$), and newly extractable sequences at larger models tend to have low verbatim fractions (median $12.9\%$ for sequences first extractable at 70B; the $1{,}289$ \textbf{red} points in Figure~\ref{fig:gatsby:scatter:main} have zero verbatim share.)
+In this setting, the verbatim share decreases substantially with model size.
+Larger \textsc{Llama 2} models spread more of their extraction mass across near-verbatim variants of memorized \emph{Gatsby} text.
+This appears to be driven by changes in the composition of the extractable set (e.g., the huge increase in \textbf{red} points in Figure~\ref{fig:gatsby:scatter:main}).
+The set grows dramatically with model size (for \emph{Gatsby}, $240 \to 535 \to 4{,}324$), and newly extractable sequences at larger model sizes tend to have low verbatim share (median verbatim share of $12.9\%$ for sequences first extractable at 70B).
 Through qualitative analysis, we observe near-verbatim edits include spelling, punctuation, and minor syntactic variation---possibly reflecting training on multiple editions or learned variation in natural language syntax (Appendix~\ref{app:experiments:llama2-scale:extraction}).\looseness=-1

+The results for \textsc{OLMo 2} on Wikipedia exhibit a different pattern.
+In contrast to \textsc{Llama 2} on \emph{Gatsby}, the median verbatim share \emph{increases} slightly with model size, consistent with larger models concentrating more mass on the exact Wikipedia-article training text.
+However, verbatim share remains very low overall (Appendix~\ref{app:experiments:olmo}).
+For instance, half of extracted sequences for \textsc{OLMo 2 7B} have verbatim share below the $0.03\%$ median---i.e., nearly half of all extractable sequences have zero verbatim mass ($\pseq\!=\!0$).

-These patterns illustrate that near-verbatim extraction risk manifests differently depending on both the type of text, model, and model size---underscoring the value of analysis beyond verbatim extraction.
-We defer investigation of the underlying causes to future work.\looseness=-1
+These patterns illustrate that near-verbatim extraction risk manifests differently depending on the type of text, model, and model size---underscoring the value of analysis beyond verbatim extraction.
+We defer investigation of the underlying causes to future work.
+Additional results on other datasets and models appear in Appendix~\ref{app:sec:experiments}.\footnote{\textsc{Pythia} models on Enron show a stark increase in verbatim share with model size (Appendix~\ref{app:experiments:pythia}).}